Medical Records - Handling and Retention

 A brief summary of the more detailed advice is available here which includes advice about how long medical records should be kept.

-For definitive advice please click here: Records Management Code of Practice for Health and Social Care 2016
+For definitive advice please click here: Medical Records Code of Practice 2021

 GMC Good Medical Practice requires that:

 'you keep clear, accurate and legible records, reporting the relevant clinical findings, the decisions made, the information given to patients, and any drugs prescribed or other investigation or treatment.'
 It also stipulates that you 'make records at the same time as the events you are recording or as soon as possible afterward.'